 Whether it's an urgent whisper or a loud scream, when duty calls you find the nearest bathroom and release.
 That's what homicide detective Alois Mabhunu did while working the Zimbabwe International Trade Fair several weeks ago.

 Though the name Titanic has a bad reputation in the shipping world, boat owner Mark Wilkinson decided to test fate and name his own ship after the massive vessel anyway.
 Unfortunately for Wilkinson, fate won and Titanic II sunk on its maiden voyage.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://tsminteractive.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://tsminteractive.com using your original account information.